metio/terraform-provider-k8s/docs/data-sources/helm_toolkit_fluxcd_io_helm_release_v2_manifest.md

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/annotations/
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/